C3-Protocol/CCCMaketPlace-DemoNFT/README.md

 https://opdit-ciaaa-aaaah-aa5ra-cai.ic0.app/#/index
 use WICP can guarantee the atomic transaction.

-* We put the account that receives the commission in the parameters of buyNow, that means all front-end trading markets can integrate this standard nft to earn commission fees.
+* We put the account that receives the commission in the parameters of buyNow, that means all front-end trading markets can integrate this standard nft to earn commission fees. and project can set royaltyfeeRatio to earn royalty fee at every transaction.

 ## Contract us